Phantom Anthem: Critical reception

 Metacritic, with four ratings from selected critics, assigns a score of 82 out of 100, giving the album universal acclaim.
 James Christopher Monger, from AllMusic, gives the album 4/5 stars, and stated that Phantom Anthem delivers "a balanced, brutal, and almost relentlessly efficient 11-track set that deftly utilizes every inch of sonic space to its advantage".
 NewNoiseMagazine offers some additional positive feedback, praised the newest album, stating "It's true, classic metalcore, with sometimes lightning fast feeling guitar work underlying harsh vocals.
 There are not really any clean vocals on this release, but that's not a drawback...it doesn't push the genre – other bands can do that – instead, it just perfects it."
+Ultimate Guitar wrote "This isn't exactly a bare-bones, stripped down record by any stretch of the imagination, but it feels a bit more in line with the band's more respected peers that may be seen by some as "classics" in the genre, and has just enough of a progressive, melodic touch to it to keep the album interesting the whole way through."